 - 1/8t. vanilla powder (or 1/4t. liquid vanilla extract)

-The final mass should be glossy and chunk-free, but if it’s not, then heat on high for 10 seconds at a time, stirring between sessions until it is.
+The final mass should be glossy and chunk-free, but if it’s not, then heat on high for 10 seconds at a time, stirring the melted chocolate between sessions until it is.
 Once the mixture is fully combined, add in your monk fruit, salt, and vanilla, and blend with a hand mixture for two full minutes, until almost whipped.
 Taste the mixture to see if it’s sweet enough, and if not, add a teeeeeny pinch more of monk fruit.
-Pour the mixture into silicone molds and let it set for at least two hours in the fridge before de-molding them for storage.
+Pour the mixture into your silicone chocolate mold and let it set for at least two hours in the fridge before de-molding them for storage.

 Many keto chocolate recipes use cocoa powder, coconut oil, powdered erythritol, and/or what’s called “baking chocolate.”
 This is basically an unsweetened cacao mass, produced by grinding down roasted & peeled cacao beans, and which goes by many names depending on the country.
 The difference with my recipe is that the base of it is the 100% chocolate rather than cocoa powder.